Top 11 Best Used Cars Under £10,000

 When looking to replace your old car, you don’t have to go down the ‘new’ route.
 After all, new cars lose thousands as soon as you drive them out the door, so dipping into the used car market for a quality vehicle in good condition could save you thousands of pounds in depreciation costs.

 The key with quality, nearly-new used cars is to look for cars that are less than three years old, with one owner (two at the very most) and low mileage.
-With miles on the clock, 30,000 should be the upper limit, but obviously the lower that figure is, the better.
+30,000 should be the upper limit, but obviously the lower that figure is, the better.

 With those golden rules in mind, what can you buy on the used car market for less than £10,000?